ToddG/learn-electronics/posts/hello-world/07-multisegment-led-rust-arduino/readme.md

 ## Steps

 * Create a project that targets the default OS (linux, whatever)
-* Get the code working here, with tests, etc.
+* Get the code working there, with tests, etc.
-* Create a project that targets the AVR
+* Create a second project that targets the AVR
 * Copy the code into the AVR project
+* Do whatever we have to in order to get things to compile on the AVR

 Yeah, I should probably figure out how to cross compile, but there's a lot of weird annotations, like `#[no_std]` and I'm not sure how to properly IFDEF